SuperKogito/SuperKogito.github.io/src/projects.rst

    :widths: 25 50
    :header-rows: 0

+   * - `Zorch`_
+     - Zorch implements the basic deep learning concepts in the Zig programming language.
+   * - `fastft`_
+     - Fastft aims to provide a Short Time Fourier Transform implementation similar to Python's Librosa implementation in C. The STFT is demoed in a machine learning example (e.g. Mean Opinion Score Neural Network).
    * - `Spafe`_
      - spafe aims to simplify features extractions from mono audio files.
 The library can extract of the following features: BFCC, LFCC, LPC, LPCC, MFCC, IMFCC, MSRCC, NGCC, PNCC, PSRCC, PLP, RPLP, Frequency-stats etc. It also provides various filterbank modules (Mel, Bark and Gammatone filterbanks) and other spectral statistics.
    * - `Pydiogment`_